 Indecision: Symbolically, people living here are usually “at a crossroads”.
 They will have trouble making decisions and progress and movements may seem to be blocked.

 Spiritual Encounters: There are also sayings where this type of house has more visitations from “spiritual beings”.
 It is said that spirits traveling along the road does not know how to make a turn at the T-junction, thus ending up entering the house at the end of the T-junction.
-Some experts use the feng shui bagua mirror as a remedy for this problem.
+Most Feng Shui experts use the feng shui bagua mirror as a remedy for this problem.

 Whatever the consequence or reason, we know that feng shui highly advise against living at the end of a T-junction.